 In 1984, Balthasar was awarded the Paul VI Prize by Pope John Paul II, who knew and appreciated his work.
 It was the same Pope who, in naming him a cardinal on May 28th, 1988, set the final seal on his Johannine service to the Church sub Petro and cum Petro.

 Balthasar died at home in Basle on June 26th, 1988–just three days before his official induction into the College of Cardinals.
-His funeral was celebrated by then Cardinal Ratzinger in Lucerne’s Hofkirche, where he was also laid to rest.
+His funeral was celebrated by then Cardinal Ratzinger in Lucerne’s Hofkirche, where he was also laid to rest (show on map).
 Balthasar’s last book–the posthumously published Unless You Become Like This Child (1988)–bears witness to the spirit of evangelical childhood that he kept alive to the very end.

 “What Balthasar wanted may well be encapsulated in a single phrase of St. Augustine: ‘Our entire task in this life, dear brothers, consists in healing the eyes of the heart so they may be able to see God.’
 That is what mattered to him, healing the eyes of the heart so they would be able to see the essential, the reason and goal of the world and of our lives: God, the living God” (Joseph Cardinal Ratzinger, “Homily at the Funeral Liturgy for Hans Urs von Balthasar,” Communio 15 [Winter 1988]).